European shares get tech boost as SAP and ASML surge on results

 The sector also got some support after Microsoft reported on Tuesday a 2.1 percent rise in quarterly adjusted revenue as growth in its cloud business helped to offset weakness in the personal computer market.

-However, the progress of the broader market was hindered by a drop in the shares of mining companies.
+Orpea, which runs clinics and homes for the elderly, rose 5.1 percent after lifting its full-year target.
+It also said sales in the second quarter to June 30 had risen 20 percent, boosted by acquisitions and solid demand for its services.

-Anglo American slid 4.8 percent after lowering its full-year guidance, while BHP Billiton dropped 2.3 percent after it fell 3 million tonnes short of its iron ore production guidance for fiscal 2016.
+However, gains were capped by weaker miners, with the European Basic Resources index falling 1.2 percent, the worst sectoral performer, as prices of metals dropped.

-Shares in Swedish polymers company Hexpol also slumped 11.9 percent after Hexpol's profits missed market forecasts.
+Anglo American fell 6.1 percent after lowering its full-year guidance, while BHP Billiton was down 2.1 percent after it fell 3 million tonnes short of its iron ore production guidance for fiscal 2016.

-Some investors remained cautious on the prospects for markets, given the uncertainty from last month's British vote to leave the European Union, with Columbia Threadneedle Investments cutting its equity exposure to "neutral" from "overweight" for the first time in five years.
+Finnish ship engine and power plant maker Wartsila fell 5 percent after reporting weaker-than-expected quarterly profit and order intake, citing tight competition in the energy markets and overcapacity of ships.

 * China regulator approves changes in JV's articles of assn (Adds details, background on China securities JVs)